Cryptocurrency bubble: Collapse of FTX

-In early November, Binance, one of the largest crypto exchanges in the world, announced it would be dissolving its holdings in FTX Token (FTT) with reports that most of FTX liquidity was based in this coin and was very unstable.
+In early November 2022, Binance, one of the largest crypto exchanges in the world, announced it would be dissolving its holdings in FTX Token (FTT) with reports that most of FTX liquidity was based in this coin and was very unstable.
+This announcement came shortly after article surfaced stating that Alameda Research, a trading firm affiliated with FTX held a significant amount of FTT.
 This resulted in a run on FTX resulting in 90% of all FTT being withdrawn.
-The price of FTT fell from $22 on November 7 to under $5.00 on November 8, an 80% drop.
+The price of FTT fell from $22 on 7 November to under $5.00 on 8 November, an 80% drop.
 Abracadabra.com's stablecoin "magic internet money" (MIM) also briefly lost its peg to the US dollar for the first time since May 2022.
-This all resulted in a liquidity crisis with the company unable to pay off the withdrawls.
-On November 8, rival Binance announced plans to buy the company to save it from collapse.
+This all resulted in a liquidity crisis with the company unable to pay off the withdrawals.
+On 8 November, rival Binance announced plans to buy the company to save it from collapse.
 This sent shockwaves through the crypto market and led to a 10% drop in Bitcoin price and a 15% drop in Ether price.
 The following day, however, Binance immediately withdrew its offer causing Bitcoin and Ether to plummet another 14% and 16%, respectively, to their lowest levels since November 2020.
 The same day, the SEC and Justice Department launched an investigation into the company.
-FTX filed for bankruptcy protection on November 11.
+FTX filed for bankruptcy protection on 11 November.